Event API Requests

 Consider the following as sample event data that you would like to send to Personalization.

-You can send this event by minifying the event JSON data and base64-encoding the resulting JSON string in the event parameter in the request URL and send the GET request, as shown in the following example.
+To send this event, minify the JSON event data, base64-encode the resulting string, and include it in the event parameter of a GET request, as shown in the following example.

 You can also send the GET request via a web browser by accessing the request URL directly in your browser.